Interim mandates

 Change management and stakeholder engagement

 Strategic decisions in mid-sized companies are implemented through people, not through directives.
-Digital initiatives rarely fail on technology; often on the organisation.
+Digital initiatives are decided on the organisation far more than on the technology.
 Early involvement of line management, transparent communication, clear structures — and the team enabled to carry the solution forward independently after the mandate ends.
 Knowledge transfer is part of the mandate, not an add-on.
 Follow-through means: structures remain after the mandate holder leaves.

 03